vishalbakshi/financial-sandbox/README.md

 The first version I created was quite barebones, but allowed me to wrap my head around how the components above would translate to code.
 I also got a chance to play around with the attributes of the `polygon` element:

 <img src="Version1.gif" />

+Version 2 (with state)

+The two pieces of data that can change over time and cannot be calculated by any other props are:

+1. Expenses (user input values)
+2. Multiplier (user input value)

+The Triangle renders an SVG based on the value of an Expense, while the GrossMonthlyIncomeDisplay renders the product of the Multiplier and the sum of Expenses as text.
+The common parent (or rather, grandparent) for these two components is the PersonalFinanceVisualization component, so it will hold the state.